isomerpages/moe-pasirrissec/_holistic-education/The Curriculum/Humanities.md

 ---
 ### Programme

-The Humanities Department at Pasir Ris Secondary aspires to cultivate a passion for the study of academic disciplines covering human behaviour and culture.&nbsp;&nbsp;
+The Humanities Department at Pasir Ris Secondary aspires to cultivate a passion for the study of academic disciplines covering human behaviour and culture.

 The subjects include Geography, History, Social Studies and Elements of Business.
 Adopting an Inquiry approach, we prepare our students for the evolving complexities of the globalised world by infusing experiential and hands-on learning opportunities.
-They do this through various platforms such as Geographical Inquiry and Historical Inquiry projects where they had the chance to research and apply their learning from the respective subject areas.&nbsp;
+They do this through various platforms such as Geographical Inquiry and Historical Inquiry projects where they had the chance to research and apply their learning from the respective subject areas.

 As part of professional learning, we continue to innovate our instructional programs by using various mobile applications in our teaching and learning.
 In addition, we continuously seek ways for students to apply what they have learnt in the Humanities curriculum into real life contexts, anchored on contemporary issues.&nbsp;